birdayz/kstreams/README.md

 		time ranges that do not match UTC-day, or span days where daylight savings change the timezone.
 - Performance: add benchmarks
+- Cleanup.
+When are value deleted from db?
+Can we just delegate it to the store ?
+(Pebble TTL, cleanup policy of bucket)
+- Add record timestamp to context